marcusoselame/marcusoselame/README.md

 ### Hello!
 Here is what I am working on! 👋

-🔭 I’m currently working on warranty claims assessor (nothing related to code). <br>
+🔭 I’m currently working as warranty claims assessor (nothing related to coding). <br>
 🌱 I’m currently learning HTML, CSS, Javascript.
 After get more experienced at this matter, I will learn ReactJS. <br>
 👯 I’m looking to collaborate on HTML, CSS, Javascript. <br>
 🤔 I’m looking for help with JavaScript. <br>